satishattada/react-static-pro/packages/react-static-pro-max/templates/README.md

 ## typescript

-The basic template, but with `react-static-plugin-typescript` added and configured for you with every component in `.tsx` and absolute paths set up in `tsconfig.json`.
+The basic template, but with `react-static-pro-plugin-typescript` added and configured for you with every component in `.tsx` and absolute paths set up in `tsconfig.json`.

 ## stress test